assembleinc/cognito-auth/README.md

 ```

 Other configuration parameters include:
-- `allowed_groups`: only users part of these groups will be allowed to access to the application
 - `token_refresh_rate`: how often the access token will refresh, defaults to 1 hour
 - `auto_verify_email`: if set to true newly created users will have their email already verified
 - `auto_verify_phonenumber`: if set to true newly created users will have their phone number already verified